 If this fails with a processing error

-If we have evaluated a dfdl:discriminator to true earlier on this branch then the parser is 'bound' to this choice and parsing of the entire choice construct fails with a processing error.
+If a dfdl:discriminator evaluated to true earlier on this branch then the parser is 'bound' to this choice and parsing of the entire choice construct fails with a processing error.

-If we have not evaluated a dfdl:discriminator to true then we repeat from step 1 for the next branch of the choice.
+If a dfdl:discriminator has not evaluated to true then we repeat from step 1 for the next branch of the choice.

-It is a processing error if we exhaust the branches of the choice
+It is a processing error if the branches of the choice are exhausted.

-If we succeed to parse a branch without error, then that branch’s value becomes the logical value for the parse of the choice construct.
+If a branch is successfully parsed without error, then that branch’s value becomes the logical value for the parse of the choice construct.